aklump/drupal_loft_core/documentation/source/testing.md

       'field_components',
     ]);

-To target the dropbutton toggle:
+To target the dropbutton toggle you may need to pick one of these:

+    .t-field_components_add .dropbutton__toggle
-    .t-field_components_add .dropbutton-toggle
+    .t-field_components_add .dropbutton-toggle button

 To target any of the add paragraph buttons:

     .t-field_components_add__members_list